-What is the scam?
+What is the AWS phishing scam?

-How to spot a fake
+How to spot a fake AWS email

 The phishing email, claiming to be from Amazon Web Services

-The email uses the domain “amazon.com” which, although convincing, is nothing new.
-This is simply “domain spoofing” and is incredibly common in phishing emails, so common in fact that we created a free Domain Spoofing Test so you can test whether your own organisation’s security settings are able to spot when an attacker tries to spoof your domain, give it a try!
+This is called domain spoofing and is incredibly common in phishing emails.
+In fact, it’s so common that we created a free Domain Spoofing Test so you can test your organisation’s security settings.
+It’s important to check whether your system can spot when an attacker tries to spoof your domain.

 “Suspension Reason: Overdue on Payment”

 This is not correct English.
 The final sentence doesn’t make sense either, as it asks the user to click “Contact Us” if their account was suspended for other reasons.
 Think about it: Amazon wouldn’t suspend your account and send an email saying you’d missed a payment, unless you actually had missed the payment!